Anglo-Spanish War (1762–1763)

-The Anglo–Spanish War (Spanish: Guerra Anglo-Española) was a military conflict fought between Britain and Spain as part of the Seven Years' War.
+The Anglo-Spanish War (Spanish: Guerra Anglo-Española) was fought between Britain and Spain as part of the Seven Years' War.
 It lasted from January 1762 until February 1763, when the Treaty of Paris brought it to an end.

 For most of the Seven Years' War, Spain remained neutral, turning down offers from the French to join the war on their side.
 During the war's latter stages, however, with mounting French losses to the British leaving the Spanish Empire vulnerable, King Charles III signaled his intention to enter the war on the side of France.
 This alliance became the third Family Compact between the two Bourbon kingdoms.
 After Charles had signed the agreement with France, seized British shipping, and expelled British merchants, Britain declared war on Spain.
 In August 1762, a British expedition captured Havana then, a month later, captured Manila.
-The loss of the colonial capitals in the Spanish West Indies and East Indies was a huge blow to Spanish prestige and its ability to defend its empire.
 Between May and November, three major Franco-Spanish invasions of Portugal, Britain's long time Iberian ally, were defeated.
-The invaders were forced to withdraw with significant losses inflicted by the Portuguese, with significant British assistance.
-In South America, the Spanish succeeded in capturing a strategically important port, but otherwise the skirmishes with the Portuguese there had little impact on the outcome of the war.
+In South America, the Spanish succeeded in capturing a strategically important port, but otherwise the war in South America ended in stalemate.

-By the Treaty of Paris, Spain handed over Florida and Menorca to Britain and returned territories in Portugal and Brazil to Portugal in exchange for the British handing back Havana and Manila.
+By the Treaty of Paris, Spain ceded Florida to Britain and returned conquered Portuguese and Brazilian territories to Portugal in exchange for the British handing back Havana and Manila.
 As compensation for their ally's losses, the French ceded Louisiana to Spain by the Treaty of Fontainebleau.